rubys/showcase/README.md

 Some of features being explored:

-- Cloud deploymen (described above)
+- Cloud deployment (described above)
 - User access control and authentication
     - Likely initially basic auth within the application
     - OAuth with providers like google, facebook, etc is indeed possible